jstrait/beats/README.markdown

       - clap:   ....X.......X...
       - snare:  ....X.......X...

-When using the `-s` command-line option to write each track to it's own *.wav file, each sub-sound in a composite sound will be written to its own file.
+When using the `-s` command-line option to write each track to its own *.wav file, each sub-sound in a composite sound will be written to its own file.
 For example, this song:

     Kit:
       - combo_snare:  [clap.wav, 808_snare.wav]